dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 ![A bar graph showing how several sizes of model perform on the high-level optionality tests](images/hl_model_results.svg){#fig:hl_scale}

+In [@Fig:hl_scale], we can see the number of passing tests for each model.
+We can see that generally models get better at larger sizes^[Pythia 12b performs worse than its 6.9b variant, though this might be due to under-training at that size.
+Qwen 32B also performs about as well as Pythia 6.9b, it's not clear if this is due to model architecture or something else.].
+Model performance on these tests is approximately logarithmic in model size: models of 2.8 billion parameters can pass about half the tests, but it takes more than 405 billion parameters to pass all of the tests

 Next, we want to know how the amount of training affects model performance on these tests.
 Luckily, Pythia also provides models at different training steps, all the way from step 2 to step